 This is the best short if you prefer casual styling or plan on wearing riding gear off the bike.
 We recommend leaving the liner short at home before heading to the bar.
 In the bike park, we don't ride with a hydration pack or with a jersey with pockets, but we do like to carry a small multi-tool and a cell phone so we can Strava.
 The Ranger lacks completely in securable pockets, and we found ourselves electing to test other types of shorts when we road in the park so we could safely carry these two small items.
 However, this short works well for pedal missions where you will also be carrying a hydration pack of some sort.

 The Ranger is the second least expensive short we tested.
-They retail for only $9.95 more than the least expensive short in the review, the Canari Cyclewear Canyon II, but you get a much more stylish short with a fully separating liner with the Ranger.
+They retail for a bit more than the least expensive short in the review, the Canari Cyclewear Canyon II, but you get a much more stylish short with a fully separating liner with the Ranger.
 If you are on a budget, we highly recommend you go with the Ranger over the Canyon Gel.
 The Ranger is more versatile, more comfortable, and more stylish.

 The Fox Ranger is the best short to buy if you want a short that can be easily worn on or off the bike.
 It has a very casual appearance, which will blend in as a typical street short.
 This short pedals well and has a good liner with a great chamois.
 Our biggest complaint with the Ranger is that it lacks in zippered pockets, which prevented us from carrying anything in the pockets while riding for fear of losing it.
 If you always ride with a hydration pack or a jersey with pockets this might not be a problem for you.